stsnel/python-string-extractor/README.md

 text input generation in scriptless testing, or for automated test case generation.

-For example, in the code example below, string literals "foo" and "bar" are relevant to the control flow, since they are used in comparisons, so it might be useful to use these string literals in test cases, or in input generation for scriptless testing.
+For example, in the code fragment below, string literals "foo" and "bar" are relevant to the control flow, since they are used in comparisons, so it might be useful to use these string literals in test cases, or in input generation for scriptless testing.